Kick-in-the-Face Kiwi Salsa Recipe

 What goes well with this Kiwi Salsa?

 This salsa is super versatile.
-Add a spoonful to the top of your grilled chicken, fish, halloumi cheese, or top your tacos or burrito bowls with it.
+Add a spoonful to the top of your grilled chicken, fish, Halloumi cheese, or top your tacos or burrito bowls with it.

 Storage tips